 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 meat+loneliness, i remembered where i met this paradox of putting together isolation and flesh. human form is estranged socially, emotionally and materially, what is left of it is a vague nostalgia, its primary amorphous constituent - flesh, almost abstract in its capability of being everything, in its almost infinite virtualities. flesh informs life, yet any instance of it that we come into contact with is through

 Saw this film once in the 1970s but the memory remains.
 As strong a portrait of isolation as THE TENANT and TAXI DRIVER.
 THE DESERT OF THE TARTARS, made the same year, also portrays isolation but on an epic scale.
-It was partly filmed at ARG-E BAM, in Iran, the homeland of Saless.
-If you also consider a very different treatment of this theme, FELLINI'S CASANOVA, then it seems 1976 was quite a year for such films.
+It was partly filmed in Iran, the homeland of Saless.
+What stays with me is the way Saless captures the sheer dead weight of depression, and the feeling that the oxygen has departed this man's world.